This tasty spinach and eggs scramble is perfect for brunch. With lots of fresh spinach, onions, and parmesan, it's

 - 2 tablespoons parmesan grated (1 ounce)

 - 2 cups fresh baby spinach leaves (2 oz)

 - ¼ teaspoon red pepper flakes

 - Heat a very large (12-14 inch) nonstick skillet over medium-high heat, about 2 minutes.
 Add the olive oil.

 - Add the onion slices.
 Sprinkle them with a pinch of Kosher salt and a pinch of black pepper.
 Cook, stirring occasionally, until golden, about 5 minutes.
-Lower heat to medium.
+Lower the heat to medium.

 - While the onion is cooking, in a medium bowl, whisk together the eggs, ½ teaspoon Kosher salt, a pinch of black pepper, and 2 tablespoons Parmesan.
 Set aside.

 - When the onions are golden brown, add the spinach leaves to the skillet.
 Cook, stirring, just until beginning to wilt, about 1 minute.
 Don't overcook the spinach at this point.